Daily fantasy sports: League policies

 The NCAA considers all paid fantasy games—including daily fantasy—to fall under its prohibition of sports wagering by student athletes, punishable by ineligibility to participate in NCAA-sanctioned athletics for one year.
 Advertising for daily fantasy services are also forbidden from being broadcast during telecasts of the NCAA's tournaments.
 In August 2015, the NCAA and a group of ten conferences jointly campaigned against daily fantasy games featuring college sports, asserting that DFS is inconsistent with the NCAA's policies and values.
 The SEC had discussions with its broadcast partners in an attempt to discourage the advertising of daily fantasy games during its telecasts, while both Big Ten Network and Pac-12 Network prohibited advertising for daily fantasy games involving college sports.
 On December 9, 2015, it was reported that ESPN had similarly agreed not to air advertising for daily fantasy services during telecasts of the College Football Playoff.
 On March 31, 2016, DraftKings and FanDuel jointly agreed to stop offering daily fantasy college sports following the conclusion of the 2016 NCAA Men's Division I Basketball Tournament.

 The NFL does not outright ban participation in paid or daily fantasy sports games by its players and staff, but does restrict how much one may win in such games.

-The PGA Tour prohibits its players from participation in paid DFS games involving golf, or endorsing DFS companies.
+The PGA Tour previously prohibited its players from participation in paid DFS games involving golf, or endorsing DFS companies.
+In 2019, the PGA Tour changed its rules to allow players to endorse casinos and other legal gaming operators, but within the United States players cannot endorse a company whose "primary purpose" is sports betting.
+The new policy specifically cited DraftKings and FanDuel as examples of companies allowed under the new rules, and FanDuel would subsequently reach a sponsorship deal naming it the official sports betting operator of the PGA Tour.

-FanDuel's Terms of Service bans any athlete, coach, referee, or owner from entering contests for the sport in which they are involved with.
+FanDuel's terms of service bans any athlete, coach, referee, or owner from entering contests for the sport in which they are involved with.
 Furthermore, DraftKings announced that CFL players were not allowed to enter any CFL contests shortly after announcing their partnership with the league.